Optimal State Preparation for Logical Arrays on Zoned Neutral Atom Quantum Computers: Evaluation

 \subsection{Obtained Results}

 \cref{tab:results} summarizes the results.
 Here, the first two columns denote the code and the corresponding number of \mbox{CZ-gates} needed to prepare the state.
-Then, the following columns provide the obtained results: \#R and \#T denote the number of Rydberg and transfer stages, respectively, \faIcon{clock} denotes the overall execution time it takes to perform the schedule on the neutral atom architecture, and ASP denotes the approximated success probability.
+Then, the following columns provide the obtained results: \faIcon{hourglass} denotes the time taken by Z3 to solve the particular instance, \#R and \#T denote the number of Rydberg and transfer stages, respectively, \faIcon{clock} denotes the overall execution time it takes to perform the schedule on the neutral atom architecture, and ASP denotes the approximated success probability.
 The latter is the primary measure to compare different schedules.
 For \cref{layout:bottom storage,layout:double-sided storage}, the difference in the ASP compared to \cref{layout:no shielding} is highlighted in \cref{fig:plot_est}.
 The higher the bar is, the more significant the respective improvement.
 Note that---despite the complexity---for the smaller codes, \ie, the first three, the solver terminates within hundreds of milliseconds; for the larger codes, however, it takes up to several days for individual SMT instances and in few cases we obtain results not guaranteed to be optimal due to timeout.